lizardsystem/lizard-sticky-twitterized/README.rst

 - Add lizard_sticky_twitter and lizard_map to the INSTALLED_APPS in your
   settings.

-- set TWITTER_USERNAME and TWITTER_PASSWORD in your settings file
+- Add sorl.thumbnail to your installed apps

 Make the database tables::